-lunchldyd is mom to 18 month old boy/girl twins and their newly-4 year old sister.
-She has returned to her job as a high school teacher after being a SAHM for a year, and will be working part-time for the next school year.
+lunchldyd is mom to 21 month old boy/girl twins and their 4 year old sister.
+She has returned to her job as a high school teacher part-time after working full-time last year almost collapsed her.
 When not at work and the kids are asleep, she is addicted to watching TV and sometimes sacrifices sleep to read in bed.
 She lives in a now-too-small house in the Los Angeles suburbs with her husband, three kids, and two dogs.

 MandyE is the mother of 4 ½-year old fraternal twin girls, Baby A and Baby B. (And yes, their names actually start with the letters A and B!)
 She worked in the marketing field for nine years before her girls were born, but these days she’s relishing the opportunity to be a SAHM, which she plans to continue until the girls start kindergarten.
 MandyE has been blogging at Twin Trials and Triumphs since her girls were a year old.
 Between her blog and her local Mothers of Multiples group, she considers the multiples community a huge part of her support system.